-- develop or approve the corporate goals and objectives relevant to the compensation of the Chief Executive Officer; - evaluate the Chief Executive Officer's performance and determine or make recommendations to the Board of Directors of the Company with respect to the CEO's compensation level based on the evaluation; and - make recommendations to the Board with respect to non-CEO officer and director compensation, incentivecompensation plans and equity-based plans.
+- develop or approve the corporate goals and objectives relevant to the compensation of the Chief Executive Officer; - evaluate the Chief Executive Officer's performance and determine or make recommendations to the Board of Directors of the Company with respect to the CEO's compensation level based on the evaluation; and - make recommendations to the Board with respect to non-CEO officer and director compensation, incentive-compensation plans and equity-based plans.

-The Compensation Committee consists of three independent directors, namely Michael D. McInnis, Victor Lazarovici and Louis G. Montpellier.
+The Compensation Committee consists of three directors, namely Michael D. McInnis, Victor Lazarovici and Louis G. Montpellier.
+Victor Lazarovici and Louis G. Montpellier are independent directors.
+Mr. McInnis was an independent director until he was appointed President, CEO and Chairman on February 1, 2014.
 The Board believes that the members of the Compensation Committee collectively have the knowledge, experience and background required to fulfill their mandate.
 A summary of their relevant skills and experience is as follows: